oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - String or Two-tuple
       - The unique identification of an end user.

-        For users managed by an external IAM system, set this parameter to a string value that contains the end user token issued by these IAM systems after user authentication.
+        For users managed by an external IAM system, set this parameter to a string value that contains the end-user token issued by these IAM systems after user authentication.

         For users managed by Oracle Database, set this parameter to a two-tuple value that contains the local database user name and a key.
 The local database user name is the name of a local database user created in Oracle Database that has the ``CREATE END USER SECURITY CONTEXT`` database privilege set.
-The key specifies a unique string provided by the application user which is associated with an end user name.
+The key specifies a unique string provided by the application user which is associated with an end-user name.
       - Required
     * - ``database_access_token``
       - String